hirosystems/docs/docs/platform/create-chainhook.md

 The `name`, `chain`, `last updated`, `start block`, `testnet`, and `mainnet` headers are updated based on the selected fields used to create a chainhook.

-Based on the chosen network, the status of the chainhook is updated to **Deployed**.
+Based on the chosen network, the respective status columns in the Chainhook list page will be updated to **Deployed**.

 Note that there may be other fields in the UI to create a chainhook based on the predicates defined.